Now looking back at it. I never really asked myself the questions of whether I wanted to do this. It is just normal. Many of us do that.

 Michal tolerated it for years. (probably for much too long)

-“The troubling thing about that is when you don’t fit the role you don’t fit the job culture you’d get burned out very easily and very quickly and that’s what happened.
-But I you know I’m an ambitious person and I held on and the whole time for a lot longer than I should have.
-And what the breaking point was is that I had my son two years ago and and I didn’t want to go back to work.”
+“The troubling thing about that is when you don’t fit the role, you don’t fit the job culture, you’d get burned out very easily and very quickly and that’s what happened.
+But I, you know, I’m an ambitious person and I held on and the whole time for a lot longer than I should have.
+And what the breaking point was is that I had my son two years ago and I didn’t want to go back to work.”